corda/corda/docs/source/network-bootstrapper.rst

 Adding a new node to the network
 --------------------------------

-Running the bootstrapper again on the same network will allow a new node to be added and its node-info distributed to the existing nodes.
+Running the Bootstrapper again on the same network will allow a new node to be added and its node-info distributed to the existing nodes.

-As an example, if we have an existing bootstrapped network, with a Notary and PartyA and we want to add a PartyB, we can use the network bootstrapper on the following network structure:
+As an example, if we have an existing bootstrapped network, with a Notary and PartyA and we want to add a PartyB, we can use the Network Bootstrapper on the following network structure:

 .. sourcecode:: none